 The S-92 was designed for maintainability, Sikorsky estimating that it only requires 20% of the maintenance of the S-61 Sea King.
 The helicopter incorporates a "health and usage monitoring" system built by Sikorsky and BF Goodrich, and a "maintenance diagnostics" system that allows download of maintenance data into a laptop computer, which is also loaded with a interactive maintenance manual.

-In the spring of 2014, the S-92 also won the US Navy's "VXX" competition, to select the next VIP helicopter for White House service, the program to feature two prototypes and 21 production machines.
+In a high-profile win, in the spring of 2014, the S-92 won the US Navy's "VXX" competition, to select the next VIP helicopter for White House service, with 23 machines -- including two prototypes -- to be obtained.
 There had actually been an earlier competition for VXX, with the AgustaWestland AW101 being selected over the S-92 -- but it was cancelled in 2009 due to cost overruns.
-It was highly likely the S-92 would win the current round, since nobody else bid on it, having difficulties with the specification.
+It was highly likely the S-92 would win the second round, since nobody else bid on it, having difficulties with the specification.
 Lockheed Martin is teaming with Sikorsky on the "VH-92", with Lockheed Martin providing the specialized kit required and its integration.
-Initial flight of a proper prototype will be in 2017, with initial fielding in 2020.BACK_TO_TOP
+Initial deliveries will be in 2020, with final deliveries in 2023.BACK_TO_TOP

 * Sikorsky offered a militarized version of the S-92, the "H-92 Superhawk", with customers able to choose from a menu of features: